naifmahmud/Emergency_hotline_services1/readme.md

    Event Delegation--> Attach one listener to a parent instead of many choldren.Very much helpful for evnt handle dynamically.

-5. What is the difference between **preventDefault() and stopPropagation()** methods?
+5. What is the difference between **preventDefault() and stopPropagation()** methods? preventDefault() -->stop the browser's default action for the event stopPropagation() -->Prevent the bubbling event to start